One Dead In Latest Drone Attacks On Russia - UrduPoint

 One Dead In Latest Drone Attacks On Russia

-Russia's defence ministry on Thursday said that 14 Ukrainian drones were destroyed overnight, the latest wave of attacks on Russian territory ahead of presidential elections on March 15-17 that are all but guaranteed to hand President Vladimir Putin another six years in power.
+The defence ministry said that 14 Ukrainian drones were destroyed overnight, the latest wave of attacks on Russian territory ahead of presidential elections on March 15-17 expected to hand President Vladimir Putin another six years in power.

-In the border region of Belgorod, "according to preliminary information a driver was killed in a strike targeting his car," regional governor Vyacheslav Gladkov wrote on Telegram, adding that two women and a man were also injured.
+"A civilian was killed.
+A man was traveling in a car when a shell hit the engine.
+He died of his wounds on the spot," the Belgorod regional governor Vyacheslav Gladkov wrote on Telegram.

+He added that "six people were injured" including four women and two men.

 The strikes also damaged two houses and a medical facility, he said.